jjyr/jjyr.github.com/_posts/2020-02-26-An-optimized-compact-sparse-merkle-tree.markdown

 }
 ```

-The node structure `BranchNode { fork_height, key, node, sibling}`, using one unique value `node` to express all duplicated nodes, plus an anditional field `key` to express all merging order information between `[node.fork_height, 255]`.
+The node structure is like `BranchNode { fork_height, key, node, sibling}`, we use `node` to represent all duplicated intermediate nodes, plus an additional field `key` to store the path information, with `key`, we can calculate the merging order of nodes between height `[node.fork_height, 255]`.

 * `fork_height` is the height that the node is merged; for a leaf, it is 0.
-* `key` is copied from node's one child. for a leaf node, the key is leaf's key.
+* `key` is copied from one of the node's children. for a leaf node, the key is the leaf's key.
-* `node` and `sibling` is like the `left` and `right` in the classical structure; the only difference is their position is calculated from `key`, instead of fixed left and right.
+* `node` and `sibling` are like the `left` and `right` in the classic node structure.
+The difference is that the position of nodes depends on the merging height.

 To get a left child of a node in height `H`: